Herbal Supplements and Kidney Disease

 What should I tell my doctor, dietitian or other healthcare provider?

-Patients with kidney disease should not use herbal supplements, but if you choose to take one, always tell your doctor, dietitian, or other health care provider.
+In general, it is not recommended for patients with kidney disease to use herbal supplements.
+If you choose to take one, always tell your doctor, dietitian, or other health care provider.
 Always update the use of herbal supplements at your visits to your healthcare provider as a medication change.

 - Herb-Drug Interaction Handbook, second edition.
 Sharon Herrr, RD, CDN.
 2002 Consumer Lavs, www.consumerlabs.com National Center for Complementary and Alternative Medicine. ncam.nih.gov